History in the making: Trump impeachment hearing underway

 The U.S. House launched the first public hearing Wednesday of Donald Trump’s impeachment investigation, the extraordinary process to determine whether the 45th president of the United States should be removed from office.

-Rep. Adam Schiff, the Democratic chairman of the House Intelligence Committee, gaveled the hearing to order for the start of testimony.
+Rep. Adam Schiff, the Democratic chairman of the House Intelligence Committee, immediately outlined the question at the core of the impeachment inquiry -- whether the president used his office to pressure Ukraine officials for personal political gain.

+“The matter is as simple and as terrible as that,” Schiff said.
+“Our answer to these questions will affect not only the future of this presidency but the future of the presidency itself, and what kind of conduct or misconduct the American people may come to expect from their commander in chief.”

-It’s a remarkable moment, even for a White House full of them.
+It was a remarkable moment, even for a White House full of them.
 The hearing is the first chance for America, and the rest of the world, to see and hear for themselves about Trump's actions toward Ukraine and consider whether they are, in fact, impeachable offenses.

 The proceedings were being broadcast live, and on social media, from a packed hearing room on Capitol Hill.
 The country has been here only three times before, and never against the 21st century backdrop of real-time commentary, including from the Republican president himself.